brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ## Visual Patterns

 ^ When you start focussing on visual patterns in your code, you'll discover that you're already using some.
-This is one of the most important reasons there's a style guide provided by the FIG: PSR-2 (PSR-12 is coming).
+This is one of the most important reasons there's a style guide provided by the FIG: PSR-2 abd PSR-12

 ^ But, most likely, there still are some places in your code where you don't activily look for patterns.
 And those are the places which take the longest time to search for specific things.
 So try to think about that the next time you're coding.